-Chairman of the Australian Law Reform Commission, 1975 -Chairman of the Expert Group on Trans Border Data Barriers and the Protection of Privacy within the Organisation for Economic Co-operation and Development (O.E.C.D.).
-1978 - The views expressed are the author's personal views.
+Chairman of the Australian Law Reform Commission, 1975 -Chairman of the Expert Group on Trans Border Data Barriers and the Protection of Privacy within the Organisation for Economic Co-operation and Development (O.E.C.D.), 1978 - The views expressed are the author's personal views.
+This paper is an abbreviated and modified version of a paper to be published in the Stanford Journal of International Studies, June 1980.